MichalHornyak/Taptiles-3D-Java/README.md

 # Taptiles-3D-Java
-Taptiles3D board game as an assignment for component-oriented programming
+Taptiles3D board game as an assignment for a component-oriented programming course which is part of the 4th semester.